johnousterhout/aposd-vs-clean-code/README.md

 is a method.
 It should be possible to use a method without reading its code.
 The way we achieve this is by writing a header comment that describes the method's *interface* (all the information someone needs in order to invoke the method).
-If the method is well-designed, the interface will be much simpler than the code of the method (it omits implementation details), so the comments reduce the amount of information people must have in their heads.
+If the method is well designed, the interface will be much simpler than the code of the method (it omits implementation details), so the comments reduce the amount of information people must have in their heads.